 Coyote’s Guide to Connecting With Nature by Jon Young, Ellen Haas, & Evan McGown.
 This book is amazing and I can’t believe it took me years working in the field of environmental education to discover it.
 It’s basically an entire teaching philosophy with supporting activities that integrate perfectly with yoga and mindfulness practices.

 Planting Seeds: Practicing Mindfulness with Children by Thich Nhat Hanh and the Plum Village Community.
-This book has a whole section on connecting with nature including nature mandalas and a web-of-life activity.
+I discovered this delightful book in a tiny shop in Dharamshala, India.
+It has a whole section on connecting with nature including nature mandalas and a web-of-life activity.
 It comes with a CD of songs, which I thought it was silly until I listened- there are a few gems on there, like ‘I Love Nature’ by Joe Reilly, if you can find a CD player…

 Meditation for Children: Pathways to Happiness, Harmony, Creativity & Fun for the Family by Deborah Rozman, Ph.D.
 While meant more for families than classrooms indoor or out, this book has useful sections on how to meditate with children and chapters with yoga and meditation exercises for different age groups, including a ‘grass meditation’ to experience oneness with life.